siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Double Curl Transport Closure.md

 $$

 Now each aspect changes by the curl of the other.
-This is the minimal real closed transport law: no sources, no action at a distance, no extra fields, and no higher-order operators.
+This is the minimal real closed transport relation: no sources, no action at a distance, no extra fields, and no higher-order operators.

-Transport becomes legible only after the flow is resolved into these complementary aspects, because the law acts on the pair as a whole.
-If we write one complete local state as
+Transport becomes legible only after the flow is resolved into these complementary aspects, because the coupled update acts on the pair as a whole.
+If we
+write one complete local state as

 $$
 C = (\mathbf{F}_{+},\mathbf{F}_{-}),
 $$

-then one application of the law maps one configuration $C_1$ into another configuration $C_2$.
+then one application of the coupled update maps one configuration $C_1$ into another configuration $C_2$.
 Repeated application therefore generates an ordered chain of configurations: